-The political offensive against civil sea rescue continues: Now the civil reconnaissance aircraft Moonbird was blocked from operations as well.
+The political offensive against monitoring and rescue missions in the Mediterranean continues: Now the civil reconnaissance aircraft Moonbird was blocked from operations as well.
 The aircraft is operated by Sea-Watch and the Swiss Humanitarian Pilots Initiative (HPI) and is supported by the Protestant Church of Germany (EKD).
-The Maltese authorities do not allow any kind of search and rescue operations.
-From now on no search flights in the search area north of the Libyan coast are possible anymore.
-Since operations started, Moonbird was involved in the rescue of 20 000 people and more than 1000 would have drowned, if the Moonbird Crew would not have found their sinking boats in the last minute.
+The Maltese authorities do not allow any kind of monitoring operations.
+From now on, no monitoring flights in the search area north of the Libyan coast are possible anymore.
+Since operations started, Moonbird was involved in monitoring countless human rights violations and was involved in coordinating the rescue of 20 000 people.
+More than 1000 would have drowned if the Moonbird Crew would not have found their sinking boats in the last minute.

 “There is no permit issued for any type of search and rescue operations,” the Maltese authorities informed the Moonbird project earlier this week.
 Reasons or a legal basis for the no-fly were not communicated.
 The Moonbird operated over a year almost daily from Malta, always in the best cooperation with the Maltese authorities and the Italian Coast Guard, sometimes even under their explicit command.
 Sea-Watch e.V. is also a member of the International Maritime Rescue Federation, which also includes the Maltese Army and the Italian Coast Guard.
 The Cirrus SR22 single-engine aircraft is equipped with special safety systems and is ideally suited for use over the open sea; it meets all legal requirements.